SoSlabHank/Financial-Index-Scraping/README.md

 #Financial Index Scraping:

 This project can make you get the indices of three main financial indices and save results into files in the 'indices' directory.
 The data is scraped from the web [FINANCIAL TIMES](https://markets.ft.com/data/).

 ##Getting Started:

 ###Prerequisites:

-The development enviroment of this project is Ubuntu 16.04 LTS
+The development enviroment of this project is *Ubuntu 16.04 LTS*

 ###Dependencies:

-python2.7
+*python2.7*
-Beautifulsoup4
+*Beautifulsoup4*
-requests
+*Requests*
 (See the requirements.txt in the same directory for detail)

 ###Code Example: